×

 • High mileage oil

-How much does an engine oil leak repair cost?
+How much does it cost to repair an engine oil leak

-Repairing an oil leak might range from $100 to $2,000 or more.
-The high rate is due to the many different sources of an oil leak and the location of the leak.
-Also, the type of car you drive has an important impact on engine oil leak repair costs.
+Repairing an oil leak might cost $100 to $2,000 or more.
+The high rate is because of the many different sources of oil leaks and their locations.
+Also, the type of car you drive impacts engine oil leak repair costs.

 Labor costs will be additional, and various little seals on top can cost anywhere between $10 and $30.
 These are the most common oil leak repairs and the estimated costs.